mitchdavenport88/hop_shop/TESTING.md

     * The order number here also acts as a link to the order confirmation that would have been generated at the time relaying delivery, order and billing details.
     * To stop confusion a toast message appears telling the user that this was a past order.
 * Saved delivery information can be inputted or is shown via a form on the page.
-    * Any information inputted and updated here overrides the users default delivery info where it gets automatically inputted in instances such as checkout.
+    * Any information inputted and updated here overrides the users default delivery information where it is used in instances such as when checking out.
     * The information shown here can get overridden as part of the checkout process if the user selects to save their information via the checkbox.

 ![Example of a profile page.](readme-docs/screenshots/user-stories-screenshot9.jpg)